-- for £30,001 or over and - includes purchasing a building or building work as defined in this document
+- for £30,001 or over and - includes purchasing a building or building work as defined in this document.

 You will need to contact us for permission to apply.
-To do this, you need to complete the building permission to apply form on our information sheet webpage here.
+To do this, you need to complete the building permission to apply form on our information sheet webpage.
+You can find this in the 'Permission to apply' section of our Project Grants guidance library.